 This was the medition from Fr.
 Richard Rohr this morning:

-Doctrines Are for the Sake of Experience Number 12 of 57
+the Sake of Experience Number 12 of 57

 Christians speak of the “paschal mystery,” the process of loss and renewal that was lived and personified in the death and raising up of Jesus.
 We can affirm that belief in ritual and song, as some Christians do in the Eucharist.
 However, until we have personally lost our own foundation and ground, and then experienced God upholding us so that we come out even more alive on the other side, the expression “paschal mystery” is little understood and not essentially transformative.
 It is a mere theological affirmation or liturgical acclamation.